Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 1. Find the app key `authority` and replace the existing value with your authority url, for example `https://login.microsoftonline.com/<your_tenant_name>`.
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA-OBO-sample-v2` application copied from the Azure portal.
 1. Find the app key `redirectUri` and replace the existing value with the base address of the TodoListClient-OBO project (by default `http://localhost:16969/`).
-1. Find the app key `resourceId` and replace the existing value with $serviceIdentifierUri.
+1. Find the app key `resourceId` and replace the existing value with the App URI you registered earlier for the `TodoListSPA-OBO-sample-v2` app.
 1. Find the app key `resourceBaseAddress` and replace the existing value with the base address of the TodoListService-OBO project (by default `https://localhost:44321/`).
 1. Find the app key `webApiScope` and replace the existing value with "api://{clientId}/.default".